-Here’s the problem with the Repertory:
+Here’s the problem with the Homeopathic Repertory:

 1. Some remedies were very extensively tested on volunteers and have hundreds of years of clinical use, and are, consequently, over-represented in the Repertory.
-Remedies like Sulphur may show up in almost every section from Asthma to Vertigo and so, in a strict “repertorization”, will “win” every time!
+Remedies like Sulphur may show up in almost every rubric from Asthma to Vertigo and so, in a strict “repertorization”, will “win” every time!

 2. Other remedies are under-utilized, under-represented in the Repertory and will never “win” in a strict repertorization!